slatedocs/slate/source/includes/_appendices.md

 IdentityMind provides a client SDK for Java and PHP.
 If you use these languages, you can use the SDK to include the information in your request to the API.
 The SDK contains sample code on how to do that.

 **Note**: The hash must be of the full card number, not a masked or tokenized representation.
-If you use other languages, please see below “Credit Card Number Hash”.
+If you use other languages, please see below "Credit Card Number Hash".

 ##### Credit Card Number Hash